davidrtfraser/real_time_crypto/README.md

     - [X] Build a simple baseline model to predict price into the future
     - [ ] HOMEWORK: implement moving_average_baseline model to predict price into the future
 ## Session 5
 - [X] Integrate our training pipeline with Comet ML (experiment tracking and logging)
 - [X] Feature Engineering
 - [X] Build XGBoost/LightGBM/Catboost (categorical data) model

-# Session 6
+## Session 6
 - [X] Fix overfitting problem with k-fold cross validation of hyperparameters
 - [X] Push model artifact to the model registry
 - [X] Dockerize the training service

+## Session 7
+- [X] Improve model by adding more features and re-train
-    - [] Engineer temporal features
+    - [X] Engineer temporal features
+    - [] Add more technical indicators (we focus on momentum)
+- [] Start building inference pipeline
+    - [] Predictor object/service
+    - [] Streaming app
+    - [] REST API to serve